What Is Car Insurance In South Carolina?

-Most states require drivers to have basic car insurance in order to legally drive a vehicle on their roadways.
+South Carolina requires drivers to have basic car insurance in order to legally drive a vehicle on their roadways.
 Car insurance protects you from financial ruin in the event of an accident or theft.
-Auto insurance provides cover for property, liability and medical.
+Auto insurance provides coverage for property, liability and medical.
 You pay a car insurance premium to a company that sells you a policy and they in return promise to pay for any repairs, replacements, liability and medical costs as laid out by the policy.
-You can choose the level of coverage and limits covered by the policy to suit your needs.
-While all this may seem simple, you get in a wreck and the car insurance gives you money, the details can become a little confusing.
+You can choose the level of coverage and limits covered by the policy in South Carolina to suit your needs.

-What Do I Need To Know About Car Insurance?
+What Do I Need To Know About Car Insurance In South Carolina?

 - Customer loyalty